 \ms \n{\bf {\em Theorem 1.1}} (rephrased)\hs{2} {\em Let $\FF$ be any set of constraints.
 If $\FF\subseteq \ED$, then $\sharpcspstar(\FF)$ is in $\fp_{\complex}$.
 Otherwise, $\#\mathrm{SAT}_{\complex} \APreduces \sharpcspstar(\FF)$ holds.} \ms

-Through Sections \ref{sec:constraint-set} to \ref{sec:IM2-support}, we have developed necessary foundations to the proof of this dichotomy theorem.
-Now, we are ready to apply them properly to prove the theorem.
-The next proposition is a center point of the proof of the theorem.
-To simplify a later discussion, however, the proposition targets only a single constraint, instead of a set of constraints as in the theorem.
+Through Sections \ref{sec:constraint-set} to \ref{sec:IM2-support}, we have developed necessary foundations to the proof of this dichotomy theorem, and now we are ready to apply them properly to prove the theorem.
+A center point of the proof of the theorem is the next proposition.
+To simplify a later discussion, the proposition targets only a single constraint, instead of a set of constraints as in the theorem.

 \begin{proposition} Let $f$ be any constraint.
 If $f$ is not in $\ED$, then $\sharpcspstar(OR,\FF)\APreduces \sharpcspstar(f,\FF)$ holds for any set $\FF$ of constraints. \end{proposition}

 \begin{proof} Let $f$ be any constraint not in $\ED$.
 Moreover, let $\FF$ be any constraint set.
 We want to establish an AP-reduction from $\sharpcspstar(OR,\FF)$ to $\sharpcspstar(f,\FF)$.
 First, suppose that $f$ has imp support.
 Since $f\not\in\ED$, we apply Proposition \ref{no-affine-and-IM2} and instantly obtain the desired AP-reduction from $\sharpcspstar(OR,\FF)$ to $\sharpcspstar(f,\FF)$, as requested.
 Next, suppose that $f$ has no imp support.
 To finish the proof, we hereafter consider two independent cases.